Former UN Secretary-General Kofi Annan dies at age 80

-His foundation announced his death in Switzerland on Saturday in a tweet , saying that he died after a short unspecified illness.
+He died “peacefully in his sleep,” the president of Ghana, where Annan was born, said after speaking to his wife.

-“Wherever there was suffering or need, he reached out and touched many people with his deep compassion and empathy,” the foundation said in a statement.
+At U.N. headquarters in New York, the U.N. flag flew at half-staff and a bouquet of flowers was placed under Annan’s portrait.
+Reflecting the widespread regard that won him a groundbreaking uncontested election to a second term, leaders from Russia, India, Israel, France and elsewhere expressed condolences for a man Bill Gates called “one of the great peacemakers of our time.”

 Annan spent virtually his entire career as an administrator in the United Nations.
 His aristocratic style, cool-tempered elegance and political savvy helped guide his ascent to become its seventh secretary-general, and the first hired from within.
-He served two terms from Jan.
+His two terms were from Jan.
 1, 1997, to Dec.
-31, 2006, capped nearly mid-way when he and the U.N. were jointly awarded the Nobel Peace Prize in 2001.
+31, 2006, capped nearly midway when he and the U.N. were jointly awarded the Nobel Peace Prize in 2001.

-During his tenure, Annan presided over some of the worst failures and scandals at the world body, one of its most turbulent periods since its founding in 1945.
+During his tenure, Annan presided over some of the worst failures and scandals at the world body.
 Challenges from the outset forced him to spend much of his time struggling to restore its tarnished reputation.

-His enduring moral prestige remained largely undented, however, both through charisma and by virtue of having negotiated with most of the powers in the world.
+His enduring moral prestige remained largely undented, however, both through charm and by virtue of having negotiated with most of the powers in the world.

-When he departed from the United Nations, he left behind a global organization far more aggressively engaged in peacekeeping and fighting poverty, setting the framework for the U.N.’s 21st-century response to mass atrocities and its emphasis on human rights and development.
+When he departed from the United Nations, he left behind a global organization far more aggressively engaged in peacekeeping and fighting poverty, setting the framework for its 21st-century response to mass atrocities and its emphasis on human rights and development.

 Even out of office, Annan never completely left the U.N. orbit.
 He returned in special roles, including as the U.N.-Arab League’s special envoy to Syria in 2012.
 He remained a powerful advocate for global causes through his eponymous foundation.